Skip to main content

 Is Chlorpyrifos Toxic?

-In 2000 when the residential ban of chlorpyrifos use went into effect in 2000, a team of Columbia University researchers was starting a study on childhood development related to household chlorpyrifos exposure during pregnancy.
+In 2000, when the residential ban of chlorpyrifos use went into effect, a team of Columbia University researchers initiated a study on childhood development, related to household chlorpyrifos exposure during pregnancy.
 The researchers found that when children were exposed to the chemical in the womb, they tended to be smaller, had slower reflexes, and showed higher risks of developmental disorders.

 Peer-reviewed publications subsequently provided evidence for the neurodevelopmental toxicity of chlorpyrifos, claims that Dow Chemical denies.
 But while scientific studies can show dangerous effects of pesticides, it is still difficult to regulate their use.